Wrexthor/Conan-Menu/README.md

 Features

-Remove buildings from characters that has not logged in in x days (based on conan log files)
+Remove buildings from characters that has not logged in in x days (based on conan log files) below y level

 Remove all(!) bedrolls and campfires